/*Niche Academy Widget script fix*/

 Final Paper

-• Consider reading your paper out loud to check that it flows well.
+• Consider reading your paper out loud to check that flows well.

 • Check your subject-verb agreement in sentences.